Xutaotaotao/electron-prokit/README.md

 # Electron Prokit

-This development project is currently in progress.
+This project is currently in progress.

 https://xutaotaotao.github.io/electron-prokit/